 Bringing your baby home from the hospital is a very exciting time.
 But having a newborn around can be stressful for lots of reasons.
 One of these is worry that the baby will get sick.
 How will you know?
-It can be hard sometimes to tell when a newborn is sick.
-You may not know what normal behavior is yet to tell if your baby’s behavior is not normal.
-And signs of serious illness in newborns can be subtle—they aren’t always easy to spot.
+It can be hard to tell when a newborn is sick.
+You may not know what your baby’s normal behavior is yet.
+This makes it difficult to tell if your baby’s behavior is not normal.
+Signs of serious illness in newborns can be subtle.
+They aren’t always easy to spot.

 Path to improved health